brackets-userland/brackets-git/README.md

 You can use Brackets built-in [extension registry](https://brackets-registry.aboutweb.com/).

-Alternatively, to use the latest version, which may or may not be in the registry:
+Extension can be configured in File > Git Settings...

-Clone this repo into your brackets user extensions folder:
+Alternatively, to use the development version, clone this repo into your brackets user extensions folder:

 ```
 C:\Users\<username>\AppData\Roaming\Brackets\extensions\user